 You submit your AMCAS application, and have all your transcripts sent to AMCAS.
 They process your application and then send it on to the schools that you indicate.
 When they receive your AMCAS application, most schools will automatically send you a secondary application, which should be completed and sent back within 2 weeks.
 A handful of schools only send secondaries to applicants who make it through an initial cut.
-We will transmit your Committee letter to the schools you indicate on your yellow "Medical Schools List" form.
 Once schools have received your completed secondary application, your MCATs, and your Committee letter, they will evaluate your application and decide whether to invite you for an interview.
 After the interview, they will accept you, reject you, or put you on "hold" or on a wait list.
 This may happen within a few weeks, or you may not hear anything at all for months.

 When should I submit my application?